 - final_time (float) A value of time in seconds corresponding to the end of the simulation. - initial_time (float, optional) A value of time in seconds corresponding to the start of the simulation. - sample_rate (integer, optional) The sample rate of the simulation in Hertz (samples per second).
-The time values will be reported at the initial time and final time, along with times space equally based on the sample rate.

-Returns df - A data frame indexed by time with all of the coordinates and measurements as columns.
+The time values will be reported at the initial time and final time, i.e. inclusive, along with times space equally based on the sample rate. - Returns df A data frame indexed by time with all of the coordinates and measurements as columns.